 In line with UK schools, the academic year runs from August to June and has three terms.

-The early years and infant campus is open for children from 0-36 months in its parent and toddler group called Fundinotots and from nursery (two to three years old) to Year 2 (six to seven years old).
-At the junior campus, an outstanding education is provided from Year 3 (seven to eight years old) through to Year 6 (10-11 years old).
+The early years and infant campus is open for children from 0 – 36 months in its parent and toddler group called Fundinotots, and from nursery (two to three years old) to Year 2 (six to seven years old).
+At the junior campus, an outstanding education is provided from Year 3 (seven to eight years old) through to Year 6 (ten and eleven years old).
 Its nursery and reception classes for students aged two to five years follow the Early Years Foundation Stage (EYFS), where learning is “active, play-based and of a practical nature”.

-Years 1-6 follow the English National Curriculum (ENC) for English, maths and science, and the International Primary Curriculum (IPC) for humanities, art, and design technology.
+Years 1 – 6 follow the National Curriculum for England for English, maths, and science, and the International Primary Curriculum (IPC) for humanities, art, and design technology.
 Known for its creative and thematic approach to teaching, IPC focuses on developing individual strengths in these subject areas; for example, students will explore the impact of tourism following a residential trip to Hoi An.
 Nord Anglia schools are well-known for enhancing their British syllabus with the IPC, and this helps students to develop a global perspective and celebrate the differences and similarities across a varied range of nationalities and cultures.

 The school says,